Before you start using PTC, make sure your software handles text correctly, uses placeholders, and loads the right language for each user.

 Ready to Translate Your Software?

 You’ve prepared your resource files—PTC takes it from here.
-Start your free trial to get context-aware, Better Than Human Translations for your software.
+Start your free trial to get context-aware, human-quality AI translations for your software.